lbovet/yglu/README.md

 </td>
 </tr></table>

-In the example above, the `names` sequence is hidden, `image` is a function (like a template block) and `images` is an expression which iterates through all names, apply the image function to them and aggregate the individual results by merging them together as a mapping.
+In the example above, the `names` sequence is hidden, `image` is a function (like a template block) and `images` is an expression which iterates through all names, applies the image function to each one and aggregates the individual results by merging them together as a mapping.

 As such an operation is often needed, Yglu provides a `!for` tag for merging a sequence iterated over a function: